natemalek/2020_ML_masters/README.md

 - *data*: contains all the data
   - *cleaned*: contains the cleaned datafiles after preprocessing
   - *embeddings*: contains the data used to create word embeddings for both Arabic and English
-  - *raw*: contains the raw data files as downloaded from the SemEval website
+  - *raw*: contains the raw data txt files as downloaded from the SemEval website
 - *lexicon*:
  - *arabic*: contains the sentiment lexicons used for Arabic
  - *english*: contains the sentiment lexicons used for English